Who can join the program?

 Is there a mother's place or an agency that serves women and

 A) There are agencies within our community that serve women and mothers; referrals to outside agencies are available.
-Father to Father will accept qualified female applicants.
+The Father to Father Project will accept qualified female applicants.

-Q) Does the Agency serve young males or youth in general?
+Q) Does the program serve young males or youth in general?

-A) The Agency only serves fathers (and mothers) who are at least 18 years old that fit the criteria for the program.
+A) The Project only serves fathers (and mothers) 18-35 that fit the criteria for the program.

 Q) When do the